-my name is David Ovenden and I am a freelance photographer providing a wide range of photographic services to individuals and businesses.
-I specialise in theatre, fashion and commercial photography but I can turn my hand to most forms of photography and can help with all your photographic requirements.
+my name is David Ovenden and I am a freelance professional photographer providing a wide range of photographic services to individuals and businesses.
+I specialise in portraits (for social media, family and business), theatre, fashion and commercial photography but I can help you with all your photographic requirements.
 I offer studio or location shoots, and with my portable studio I can create studio quality shots in your own home, office or at your function.
 I can cover all areas of London and the South East, or further afield on request.

 BYE BYE BIRDIE is the story of Rock Star Conrad Birdie who is the biggest artist to top the charts.
 Women love him, men want to be him and teenage girls around the country scream with glee at the mere mention of his name.

 But when the United States Army drafts Birdie, manager Albert Peterson sees his meal ticket preparing to fly the coop, much to the delight of longtime love Rose Alvarez, who can’t wait for Albert to ditch the music business and become an English teacher.
 Desperate for a publicity stunt big enough to help them survive Birdie’s departure, Albert and Rose hatch a plan: send Conrad to small-town America to plant his goodbye kiss on one lucky fan for the entire world to see.